Exercise and Nutrition Are Essential In Health for Women

 The risk factors were not dependent on what type of alcohol consumed.
 They were the same whether the alcoholic beverage was beer, wine, or hard liquor.
 (Read more...)

 Study participants were aged 25 to 42.
 255 of these women were diagnosed with breast cancer and 367 were healthy.
-The researchers found that severe traumatic events such as the death or divorce of parents during childhood or teen-age years, or the loss of a husband, increased a woman's likelihood of developing breast cancer.
+The researchers found that severe traumatic events such as the death or divorce of parents during childhood or teen-age years, or the loss of a husband, increased a woman's likelihood of developing breast cancer and reducing health for women.

 Moderate life events such as joblessness and financial difficulties also impacted breast cancer risk.
 Women who experienced 2 or more traumatic events were 62% more likely to develop breast cancer.
 On the other hand, women who were optimistic had a 25% reduced risk of developing breast cancer.